Kanzhun Ltd. Acquires Shares for Post-IPO Scheme - TipRanks.com

 Kanzhun Ltd. Class A (HK:2076) has released an update.

-Kanzhun Ltd. has announced the purchase of 333,286 Class A Ordinary Shares from the open market as part of its Post-IPO Share Scheme.
-The shares, representing approximately 0.04% of the company’s total issued shares, were acquired with the company’s internal resources at an average price of $7.49 per share.
-This move reflects Kanzhun’s ongoing commitment to its share scheme and its strategy to reward eligible participants.
+Kanzhun Ltd. has announced the purchase of 340,662 Class A Ordinary Shares as part of its Post-IPO Share Scheme, representing about 0.04% of the company’s total issued shares.
+The shares, acquired at an average price of $7.32 per share, were bought using the company’s internal resources and are intended for eligible participants under the scheme.
+This move reflects Kanzhun’s ongoing efforts to support its share scheme and manage its equity structure strategically.